Non-Gaussian diffusion near surfaces

 These expressions, through the associated diffusion coefficients, are in agreement with the experimental data at room temperature and with $\mu_0=1$~mPa.s for water, as shown in~\cref{fig.exp}(b).
 Combined with the previously-mentioned equilibrium properties (see~\cref{Eq:PDF}), they can thus be used as inputs to compute the theoretical values of the fourth cumulant of $X_t$.

-\textit{Comparison with theory.} Experimentally, the displacements $X_t$ are used to estimate $\langle X^2_t\rangle_\text{c}$ and $\langle X^4_t\rangle_\text{c}$, computed using the method of sliding averages described in \cite{SM} and leading to Figs.~\ref{fig.exp}(c,d).
+\textit{Comparison with theory.} Experimentally, the displacements $X_t$ are used to estimate $\langle X^2_t\rangle_\text{c}$ and $\langle X^4_t\rangle_\text{c}$, computed using the method of sliding averages described in SI~\cite{SM} and leading to Figs.~\ref{fig.exp}(c,d).
 First, the effective diffusion constant, $\langle D_\parallel \rangle_0$ defined in~\cref{avd}, is given numerically by $\langle D_ \parallel \rangle_0 = 0.58 \, D_0$, where $D_0 = k_{\textrm{B}}T/(6 \pi a \mu_0)$ is the bulk diffusion constant.
 This is in agreement with the experimental data shown in~\cref{fig.exp}(c).
-Secondly, the short-time theoretical prediction in~\cref{c4_short_time} correctly predicts the experimental data of $\langle X_t^4\rangle_\text{c}$ with no adjustable parameter (see~\cref{fig.exp}(d)).
+Secondly, the short-time theoretical prediction in~\cref{c4_short_time} correctly predicts the experimental data for $\langle X_t^4\rangle_\text{c}$, with no adjustable parameter (see~\cref{fig.exp}(d)).
 Lack of data at long times makes it difficult to check the late-time prediction given by~\cref{def_c4}.
-This result can however be verified through numerical simulations, as shown in~\cref{fig.exp}(d), where the simulation details are given in \cite{SM}.
+This result can however be verified through numerical simulations, as shown in~\cref{fig.exp}(d), where the simulation details are given in SI~\cite{SM}.
 The whole range of experimental and numerical data can be reproduced, up to error bars, by the exact prediction of~\cref{c43}, where the eigenfunctions and eigenvalues of $\mathcal{H}$ are computed numerically.
-Beyond validation of the theoretical predictions, our experiments thus confirm that the system studied is a physically realizable, and well characterized example of a non-Gaussian diffusive process that nevertheless displays a linear MSD at all times, for which the non-Gaussiannity is explicitly linked to the local diffusivity.
+We thus have a well-controlled experimental system with a MSD that is linear in time, at all times, as well as non-Gaussian statistics.